dcfrancisco/personal-cicd-server/README.md

 This repository contains a docker-compose file to create a CI/CD environment with Jenkins and Nexus using Docker Compose.

+> ☕️ If this helps you learn faster, [buy me a coffee](https://www.buymeacoffee.com/dcfrancisco) 🙌

 ## Prerequisites

 Make sure you have Docker and Docker Compose installed on your machine before proceeding.